websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/videos/embedding-videos-into-liferay-assets-and-pages.md

 Liferay provides two out-of-the-box fragments specifically for embedding videos into Pages.

+### Video URL

-**Video URL**: Use the Video URL fragment to display internal video files or external YouTube videos.
+Use the Video URL fragment to display internal video files or external YouTube videos.
 Once a URL is added to the fragment, you can configure the following settings:

    * **Autoplay:** Determine whether the video plays automatically when the page is loaded.